 Between 2012 and 2017, Canadian women made up 17 per cent of total feature film directors, ahead of the U.S.A.
-(13 per cent) and the UK (13.6 per cent).
+(13 per cent) and the U.K. (13.6 per cent).
 However, Canada was trailing many countries such as Ireland (20 per cent), France (22.6 per cent), and New Zealand (30 per cent).
-Sweden was leagues ahead of all other countries in the study, with 50 per cent.
+Sweden was leagues ahead of all other countries in the study, sitting at 50 per cent.

 “When I started out, it was a very male-driven industry,” said Bruce.
 “There (weren’t) a lot of women to look up to in senior roles.”

 Bruce’s organization has a mentorship program called WIFT Connect, which offers members with different levels of experience a series of one-on-one and group meetings over a six-month period through which they can learn from one another.
 This year, the group made a commitment that at least half of their mentees will come from BIPOC communities.